William Kumuyi: Personal life

 Kumuyi met Abiodun Olowu in September 1972.
 She became one of his Bible study students and a member of his fledging Christian ministry.
 They married on 13 September 1980 in Lagos, and had two children, Jeremiah and John.
 Abiodun Kumuyi died on 11 April 2009.

 On 13 October 2010, Kumuyi married Folashade Adenike Blaize in London.
 Folashade was the administrator of the Deeper Life Bible Church, London.

 In January 2025, Kumuyi was invited by Donald Trump to attend his second inauguration on 20 January 2025.
 He was said to have commended Trump for "his bold commitment to defending Christian values and championing international religious freedom throughout his first term in office".

 Recognition

 In 2013, Foreign Policy magazine listed Kumuyi among the "500 most powerful people on the planet".

 In 2018, Kumuyi received an honorary PhD from the University of Abuja.

+In July 2026, Kumuyi was recognized by the World Book of Records, London under its Excellence category for his contributions to evangelism, education, and humanitarian services.

 Global Crusade with Kumuyi (GCK)

 Kumuyi began conducting a series of Global Gospel Crusades in April 2021, starting in Abuja, Nigeria.
 Subsequent editions were held in June, July, and August 2021 in Abuja, Calabar, and Enugu, respectively.
 These events were broadcast globally, with participants joining via social media and dedicated Zoom connections.
 The August 2021 edition featured gospel artist Don Moen, who ministered alongside Kumuyi.
 In July 2022, the crusade series was officially branded as Global Crusade with Kumuyi (GCK).
 The launch event was attended by former Nigerian President Olusegun Obasanjo and former Zambian Vice President Nevers Mumba, among others.

 Since 2022, the GCK has expanded internationally, reaching locations across the Global South, including India, the Philippines, Australia, New Zealand, and Vanuatu.
 During the Vanuatu crusade, Kumuyi was hosted to a breakfast by President Nikenike Vurobaravu, government officials, chiefs, and State House staff.

 In March 2025, the GCK held its first conference in the Global North, with events in three Canadian cities: Granby (Quebec), Hamilton (Ontario), and Toronto (Ontario).
 According to the National Religious Broadcasters (NRB) of which GCK is a member, the GCK has attracted over 5 million physical attendees since its inception in 2021, with more than 700,000 people committing to Christ during these events.